 - Stir in the marinara sauce.
 Bring to a boil, then lower heat to medium-low and simmer, covered, stirring occasionally, 20 minutes.

-- Ladle the meat sauce over the spaghetti squash, top with parsley and Parmesan, and serve.
+- Ladle the meat sauce over the squash noodles, top with parsley and Parmesan, and serve.